opencog/motor/README-Design-Crawler.md

 Sensory docs for more.
 For now, we assume we just know what the possible commands are.

-A file listing can be obtained by issueing
+A file listing can be obtained by issuing
 ```
    (WriteLink stream (ItemNode "ls"))
 ```